AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 | `LABEL`      | `l/`   | 100        | Alphanumeric letters and spaces only; must not be blank                                                                                                                                                                                                                                       | Multiple spaces are trimmed to a single space |

 <div markdown="span" class="alert alert-primary">:pushpin: **Note:**
-For identification purposes, all parameters are case-insensitive unless stated otherwise.
+For identification purposes, all parameters are **case-insensitive** unless stated otherwise.
 </div>

 <div markdown="span" class="alert alert-warning">
 :exclamation: **Caution:**
-Prefixes are case-sensitive!
-They must be provided in lower-case only, or they will not be detected by the app.
+Prefixes are **case-sensitive**!
+They must be provided in lower-case only, or they will not be detected by the app.<br>
 Example: `T/` will not be detected as a `TAG` prefix
 </div>